 Dear Farhan Shah,

-Thank you for expressing your thoughts, and for your honesty.
+Thank you for your thoughtful and heartfelt question.

 Yes, in my view we Muslims can be pan-en-theists.
 I co-wrote an article with a Christian, Jay McDaniel, explaining how it looks to me.
 I'll share it with you below.